 Views of Responsible Officials and Planned Corrective Action: The end of the year adjusting entries have been done by the auditors in the past, after their yearly audit.
-This was the first time this process has been explained to the office manager.
+This has been the second time this process has been explained to the office manager.
 The office manager will work with the CPA firm hired by the Association to see that these entries are approved monthly and the balances are adjusted.
-The Association will create a checklist to ensure balances are adjusted monthly.
+Management has created a checklist which is being expanded and will be effective by 12/31/19.